ProgressNow: Cardboard Cory

 ProgressNow Colorado was notably a part of a four year campaign to oppose Republican U.S. Senator Cory Gardner.
 A group of activists and ProgressNow came up with the concept of a cardboard cutout of Garner, and developed and participated in events, press conferences, and rallies with the stand-in from 2017 until Gardner's defeat in 2020.

+State affiliates

+ProgressNow has state partner organizations in 26 states.